 In her words to us Judge Anne Workman had stated "I advise you both to put everything that happened behind you.
 Don't do anything else that would leave you open to legal action."

-Stalking laws are still fairly new everywhere—in 1990 California passed the first stalking law in the U.S. It is not easy to get a stalking conviction in Georgia—there have, in fact, been very few of them.
-It is therefore standard for the prosecutor to file a Nolle Prosequi order.
-That means that the state postpones prosecution on the stalking charges for six months on the condition that the stalker have no contact with the victim in any form.
+Stalking laws were still fairly new everywhere at that time—in 1990 California passed the first stalking law in the U.S. It was not easy to get a stalking conviction in Georgia—there had, in fact, been very few of them.
+It was therefore standard for the prosecutor to file a Nolle Prosequi order.
+That meant that the state postponed prosecution on the stalking charges for six months on the condition that the stalker have no contact with the victim in any form.
 The charges are not dismissed or dropped—they are postponed.
 If the stalker keeps his nose clean for six months, the charges are dropped.
 Pines filed such an order on the stalking charge.
-The conditions of the order stated that Hillyard was to have no contact with me, including contact through the internet.
+The conditions of the order stated that Hillyard was to have no contact with me, including contact through the Internet.

 Hillyard has found it impossible to obey Judge Workman's orders.
 In fact, as far as I'm concerned, Hillyard has thumbed his nose at the entire judicial system and continues to do so, and the courts and police are either powerless to stop him or refuse to use the resources they do have.

 By 3:30pm the day of his trial a message was posted to atl.general stating that Hillyard had been declared "innocent" and was bringing suit against me, MindSpring Enterprises, Unsolved Mysteries, and NBC.
 The message was posted through the anonymous remailer at replay.com, the same remailer used for most of the prostitution ads posted during this campaign of harassment.
-Since then additional prostitution ads were forged in my name, and a highly offensive and libelous web site about me appeared briefly on GeoCities, where Hillyard maintained another web site.
-(The web site changed as soon as Pines complained to Hillyard's attorney—although Hillyard claims he had nothing to do with the site.)
-I've received addiitional mail from Dick Coward through anonymous remailers, and 17 more posts were made advertising me as a hooker, as someone wanting sex partners, and claiming that "free sex pics" were available on my web site.
+Since then additional prostitution ads were forged in my name, and a highly offensive and libelous web site about me appeared briefly on GeoCities, where Hillyard maintained another website.
+(The website changed as soon as Pines complained to Hillyard's attorney—although Hillyard claims he had nothing to do with the site.)
+I've received addiitional mail from Dick Coward through anonymous remailers, and 17 more posts were made that day advertising me as a prostitute, as someone wanting sex partners, and claiming that "free sex pics" were available on my website.

-It may be not be possible to get a conviction on the stalking charge, simply because law enforcement hasn't caught up with technology.
-If that is so, I will at least know that I helped make it easier for the next stalker's target to find some justice.
-That will have to be enough.
-While I'd prefer to see Hillyard convicted and behind bars, the fact is that it is very difficult to get any stalking conviction in Georgia, and even if he is convicted the first offense is only a misdemeanor—hardly worth the notice of a repeat offender with multiple felony convictions.
+It was not possible to get a conviction on the stalking charge in 1997 simply because law enforcement hadn't caught up with technology.
+At least I know that I helped make it easier for the next stalker's target to find some justice.
+That has to be enough.
+While I'd prefer to have seen Hillyard convicted and behind bars, the fact is that it is very difficult to get any stalking conviction in Georgia, and even if he had been convicted, the first offense is only a misdemeanor—hardly worth the notice of a repeat offender with multiple felony convictions.
 In the meantime, though, he's spent a lot of time, a lot of money in legal fees, and has lost at least one job because of the investigation—and a lot more people know what he really is.

-I have repeatedly been told that I have far more than enough evidence to get damages awarded in a civil court, but I have not gone to any great lengths to find a lawyer to do so.
+I was repeatedly told that I had far more than enough evidence to get damages awarded in a civil court, but I did not go to any great lengths to find a lawyer to do so.
 From the beginning, I have simply wanted this man to go away and stop harassing us.
 I want all traces of his disgusting ads removed from the net, and I want him to never contact or us or publish anything about us again.
-Those posts have caused damage to my professional reputation as well as a lot of personal pain.
-The threats have given me and my child the feeling that we must constantly be on guard.
-I have a rich and full life, and while the internet is important to me professionally and socially I regard it as a tool—not something to live and die by.
-If the harassment stops and the harasser disappears permanently (very soon) from the net, taking all traces of his harassment with him, I will not seek further legal action.
-I will, of course, continue to give the prosecutor's office my full cooperation in any action they seek.
+Those posts have caused damage to my professional reputation as well as personal pain.
+The threats gave me and my child the feeling that we had to be constantly be on guard.
+I have and had a rich and full life, and while the Internet is important to me professionally and socially I regard it as a tool—not something to live and die by.

 *While we received many more phone calls until after our third move, the other calls could only be traced to payphones and similar sources, and therefore could not be prosecuted.
 The harassing phone calls prosecution was only for the calls traced to Hillyard's home number.